alexcritschristoph/soil_popgen/README.md

 ### Gene statistics

 Genes were called on all representative genomes with `prodigal` - output is in `./representative_genomes/fna/*`.
 The script `gene_statistics.py` was run on each of the per-sample population profiles, each aggregated profile, and the meadow-wide profiles (commands found in scripts called `run_gene_commands.sh` in each respective `./data/` directory).
+For each gene, multi-allelic nucleotide diversity was reported, and point mutations were labeled as N or S using a naive point mutation test for a change in translation using the default genetic code.

 ### Organism abundances

 Organism relative abundances were taken by counting the total number of reads that mapped to each genome in each sample (`./data_tables/bin_reads.txt`) and dividing by the total number of reads per sample (`bin_total_reads.tsv`).

+### Fst and Tajima's D

+Fst between and Tajima's D within the three meadow blocks were calculated using the script `fst.py` for every gene.
+This script requires the package scikit-allel which it uses to calculate these statistics.
+Statistics were calculated on SNPs segregating within or between either population (sps were jointly called across both populations).
+Fst was calculated using the Hudson method as recommended by Bhatia et al. (2013).